berndruecker/processautomationbook.com/content/docs/code-examples/_index.md

 # Examples Overview

 * [Customer Onboarding Example](onboarding/): A process solution used in Chapter 2 of the book to introduce executable process models.
 It contains a process to onboard new mobile phone customers in a telecommunication company.
 * [Order Fulfillment Example](order-fulfillment/): Example using microservices implementing an end-to-end order fullfilment process that involves multiple microservices and various local process models.
-While mentioned at multiple places in the book, it the core example in Chapter 7 and Chapter 8.
+While also mentioned at multiple places in the book, it is the core example in Chapter 7 and Chapter 8.
 * [Other Example](other/): Curated list of interesting links to more executable examples, typically demonstrating specific concepts.